Lawrencium77/quant_blog/Fast and Flexible GPU Quantization for Transformers.md

 ## Background

-We’ll begin with a quick summary of quantization.
+We’ll begin with a super quick summary of quantization.
 For further reading on this subject, we’ve listed some nice blogs/papers in our [References](#References) section [1-4].

 ### The Quantization Equation
 In principle, we can use any function to convert from a higher-precision to lower-precision representation.
 But a linear function is simplest and quickest on the hardware [4]: